Doris von Schönthan: Family and circle of friends

-Schönthanwas was born in Worms.
+Schönthan was born in Worms.
 As an early orphan, she was adopted by the Berlin comedy writer Franz von Schönthan, who together with his brother Paul became known for the comedy Der Raub der Sabinerinnen and worked behind the scenes, for example, on operettas to the music of Eduard Künneke.
 Professionally, she was partly employed, partly freelance, such as for a Berlin "advertising service of American style" (advertising agency), for Berlin daily newspapers, magazines and illustrated papers.
 She was portrayed in drawings by Paul Citroen, 1927 but also by the contemporary cultural magazine Der Querschnitt.

 Schönthan belonged to the circle of friends around the closely connected siblings Erika and Klaus Mann, into which she brought Grete Dispeker (later married Weil), their friend from their shared childhood days at Tegernsee The brothers Edgar (1908-1941) and Hans Joseph Weil (1906-1969) and their friend Walter Jockisch (1907-1970) were also integrated.
 Dispeker admiringly called her a cherub.

 The writer Franz Hessel fell in love with her and publicly dedicated his Doris-Texte (among others Leichtes Berliner Frühlingsfieber, some texts in Nachfeier, both titles in 1929) to her.
 During walks through Berlin together, he served as a pretext for her to be able to photograph people unnoticed by seemingly aiming her camera at him at a suitable spot in order to deceive the actual photo subjects or lull them into a sense of security.
 In reality, she photographed past him, for example in the Schöneberger Heinrich-von-Kleist-Park or people stepping out of the KaDeWe after shopping and strolling past its blue-uniformed porter with a German shepherd dog.
 She looked for types: a park bench with "broads", another with old men, scuffling little boys, children playing in the sandbox, ball players, a "slutty Venus" in the Königskolonnaden, women and men with "Kneifer", an old toilet woman....